 The MSc International Business and Strategy aims to bring reality into the classroom.
 In many sessions there will be a mix of discussion, group exercises and case studies, enabling you to engage with theories and concepts and reflect on how these apply in practice.
 You will have plenty of opportunities to hone your presentation skills and to work on group projects.

-Lively debate is an important element of the learning process, and the interchange of experience and practice from different countries and cultures is central to discovering more about the complexities of international business and strategy.
+Lively debate is an important element of the learning process, and understanding experiences and practices from different countries and cultures is central to discovering more about the complexities of international business and strategy.
 The class size is relatively small, allowing for all class members to be active contributors.

-For many International Business & Strategy students, one of the most memorable and enjoyable parts of the learning process is the World Economic Forum simulation.
-This group simulation exercise forms part of the core International Business module.
+For many International Business and Strategy students, one of the most memorable and enjoyable parts of the learning process is the World Economic Forum simulation.
+This group exercise forms part of the core International Business module.
 Here students are given the task of representing different country interests within the WEF.
-You prepare intensively for a one-day real-time event, where you negotiate on a range of interests, reacting to changing agenda and responses from other nations.
+You will spend a whole term preparing intensively for an exciting one-day real-time event, where you negotiate on a range of interests, reacting to the responses and changing agendas of other nations.

 The wide range of subjects covered – and the topicality of the issues under discussion – means that you will be expected to read widely, both in the academic literature and in the world press.
 The University library, with its extensive range of books, journals and database resources, is an important starting point, and you are also likely to be using a range of other internet-based resources.